How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Conclusion

 \section{Conclusion}

 We have shown that lattice distortion can be a useful lever to control oxidation state.
 Structurally \ch{Cs4Au3Cl12} is a collection of independent \ch{Cs^+}, \ch{[Au^{2+}Cl4]^{2-}}, and \ch{[Au^{3+}Cl4]^{1-}} sites, where bonds between these entities are weak.
 The structure lacks a smooth pathway toward \ch{Au^{1+}} formation, which prevents the \ch{Au^{2+}} from disproportionating.
 We provided evidence that \ch{Au^{2+}} is indeed a 2+ through charge analyses and observation of a finite magnetic moment.
 The localized \ch{Au^{2+}} state was stabilized through strong trapping of a hole at each adjacent \ch{Au^{3+}} site, suggesting this crystal to be interpreted as a polaron crystal.
 The \ch{Au^{2+}} state is likely to be stable against thermal and electronic perturbation.
 Each \ch{Au^{2+}} is electronically and magnetically independent, but at the same time, the strain-field interaction is strong, leading to repulsion between \ch{Au^{2+}} ions.
 Our calculations also suggested that \ch{Cs4Au3Cl12} has a saturated \ch{Au^{2+}} density, and reduction is predicted to cause it to become metallic.
 Furthermore, the rare Au magnetism in \ch{Cs4Au3Cl12} will open an avenue for gold magnetism chemistry, which is still largely unexplored.
-Coupling with lattice distortion is common across transition-metal elements and suggests that an analogous approach could lead to polaron crystal design for accessing unconventional oxidation states and novel chemistry in many other transition-metal compounds.
+Overall, this work supports the validity of \ch{Au^{2+}} suggested by Lindquist et al., and this work also suggests the polaron crystal as a good model to explain the behavior of \ch{Au^{2+}} in \ch{Cs4Au3Cl12}.
+Coupling with lattice distortion is common across transition-metal and post-transition-metal elements and suggests that an analogous approach could lead to polaron crystal design for accessing unconventional oxidation states and novel chemistry in many other compounds.